 During the contract negotiation and system design phases, a number of key deliverables were defined.
 Once fully implemented, the new platform should:

-• provide seamless integration between systems from multiple vendors, creating a single entity with a common control and management layer.
-TMD worked closely with Astro to develop a phased approach to the project that would achieve all of these objectives.
+- Provide seamless integration between systems from multiple vendors, creating a single entity with a common control and management layer

 TMD worked closely with Astro to develop a phased approach to the project that would achieve all of these objectives.
 The project had to be deployed within a working and busy broadcast environment causing minimal disruptions to the day-to-day business, but equally had to move as quickly as possible to deliver the various benefits.